schibsted/configure-convox-racks/README.md

 ];
 ```

+In this example, there is a configuration for single rack.
+However, you can pass as many racks here as you want, each needs to be an object in the array, that has the structure described above.

 Now all you have to do is type in terminal:
 - `npx @schibsted/configure-convox-racks plan -c convox-config.js` to see if there are some changes
 - `npx @schibsted/configure-convox-racks apply -c convox-config.js` to apply those changes